emmett-framework/emmett/docs/orm/relations.md

 doctor_name = patient.doctor.name
 ```

-In weppy `belongs_to` has a real *belonging* meaning, and when we use it we're implicitly making an assertion: a patient cannot exists without a doctor.
+In Emmett `belongs_to` has a real *belonging* meaning, and when we use it we're implicitly making an assertion: a patient cannot exists without a doctor.
 Actually this is correct also under a logical point of view: to name "patient" someone, he or she has to be in cure by some doctor, otherwise we won't call it a "patient".

-This assertion has some consequences on the validation and on the deletion policies, in fact weppy will:
+This assertion has some consequences on the validation and on the deletion policies, in fact Emmett will:

 - set the `notnull`  option of `doctor` field of `Patient` and add a `{'presence': True}` validation policy on it, ensuring that this attribute is present and points to an existing record in doctors table
 - use a `cascade` rule on the relations, so when a doctor is deleted, also its patient follows the same destiny